faponte1230/dreamgarage/README.md

 7. Create your dream garage!

 # How the app works
+This app utilizes a localized db JSON API to which will draw data from/to upon initialization.

+Three event listeners are added: "DOMContentLoaded, "Submit", and "Click".

 In the garage are a few cars that should be in everyones garage.
-Feel free to submit the name of the car you want to your already impressive collection!
-Don't forget to include an img URL to show off that sweet ride on the app.
-You're always welcome to remove the default garage inventory if you have different taste.. wish away!
+Submit the name of the car you want to add to your already impressive collection, and don't forget to include an img URL.
+"Towing away" your car will send it away to the shop until you reload your garage ..
+Wish away!